generalhugs013/ATC_Workspace/Markdown_Playground.markdown

 *With GeneralHugs013's vast plethora of knowledge concerning the back and its anatomy, you can overcome back pain forever.
 Read this captivating article on identifying the causes of back pain, and you'll no longer have to worry about it, no matter what.*

-See, all you have to do is market your article so someone will actually take the timse to read it.
+See, all you have to do is market your article so someone will actually take the time to read it.
+That's the way you need to starts all articles in general.

 **2.** At this point in the article, you should start either putting in either what you know about your topic, or you shouls start figuring out how to phrase the mumbo-jumbo.
 See my excerpt from *Basic Know-How* for an example.